Correlation Between Arbitrum and IRIS

 Pair Corralation between Arbitrum and IRIS

-Assuming the 90 days trading horizon Arbitrum is expected to generate 0.57 times more return on investment than IRIS.
-However, Arbitrum is 1.77 times less risky than IRIS.
-It trades about -0.19 of its potential returns per unit of risk.
-IRIS is currently generating about -0.13 per unit of risk.
-If you would invest 105.00 in Arbitrum on December 1, 2024 and sell it today you would lose (63.00) from holding Arbitrum or give up 60.0% of portfolio value over 90 days.
+Assuming the 90 days trading horizon Arbitrum is expected to under-perform the IRIS.
+But the crypto coin apears to be less risky and, when comparing its historical volatility, Arbitrum is 1.83 times less risky than IRIS.
+The crypto coin trades about -0.17 of its potential returns per unit of risk.
+The IRIS is currently generating about -0.05 of returns per unit of risk over similar time horizon.
+If you would invest 0.37 in IRIS on December 30, 2024 and sell it today you would lose (0.19) from holding IRIS or give up 51.82% of portfolio value over 90 days.

 Arbitrum vs. IRIS